CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 15. VM insights include a set of performance charts that target several key performance indicators (KPIs) to help you determine how well a virtual machine is performing.
 To view that, open the **Virtual Machines** tab present in the left pane and click on **Performance**.

    ![](./media/pe-21.png)

+> **Note:** Insights may take up to 30 minutes to reflect in the dashboard.
+You can continue the lab and come back to view the insights.

 16. In this section, you can play with filters such **_Resource Group_** and **_Time Range_**.
 You will have graphical presentations for the following: